ajitagupta/python-engineering-lab/README.md

 engineering concept at a time — from scratch, by hand — and writing down what I actually learned.

-This repo is aimed at **fellow beginners**.
-Each concept lives in its own folder, is small enough to read in one sitting, and has its own notes explaining how to run it and what tripped me up.
+Each concept lives in its own folder and focuses on one practical pattern at a time, with runnable code, concise documentation, and notes on implementation decisions.

 ## How this lab works